 Remove from the oven and toss with drained and rinsed (but completely dried to avoid sogginess) black beans and corn.
 Set aside to allow to come to room temperature.

 Assemble the salad: Add quinoa to a bowl with the sweet potato, pepper, black bean, and corn mixture.
 IF enjoying immediately, add avocado, a squeeze or two of lime juice, and cilantro.

-DRESSING: Combine all of the dressing ingredients into a blender or food processor and pulse to blend until smooth.
+DRESSING: Combine all of the dressing ingredients into a powerful small blender (I use a Twister jar).
+Season to taste with salt and pepper and pulse to blend until smooth.
 Add dressing to individual salad plates/bowls and enjoy!
 I do not recommend adding dressing to any salad you want to have leftover -- this salad doesn't sit well after being dressed.
 You may not use all the dressing depending on how much you like your salads dressed.
 Store leftover dressing up to 5 days in your fridge.

 Make ahead: salad can be prepped several hours in advance.
 Store dressing and avocado (if using) separately and add just before enjoying.